mrjackyliang/homebridge-adt-pulse/README.md

 ADT Pulse for Homebridge
 =========================

 This is a Homebridge plugin for ADT Pulse users that allows homeowners to control their security systems and view sensor status through HomeKit.
-The API relies mostly on the ADT Pulse Web Portal (powered by Icontrol One).
+The API relies on the ADT Pulse Web Portal (powered by Icontrol One).

 To use this plugin, here are two simple steps you need to follow:
 1. Run `npm install homebridge-adt-pulse`